JeffDeCola/my-cheat-sheets/software/development/software-architectures/messaging/protobuf-cheat-sheet/README.md

 in readable form.
 We are using version 3 or
 `proto3` of this file format.

-As an example that I use in my repo [my-go-examples](https://github.com/JeffDeCola/my-go-examples/tree/master/messaging/protobuf)
+Here is an example of a .proto file I use in my repo [my-go-examples](https://github.com/JeffDeCola/my-go-examples/tree/master/messaging/protobuf)

 ```txt